nickmflorin/sportbook/README.md

 $ git clone git@github.com:nickmflorin/sportbook.git
 ```

-### Step 2: Environment
+### Step 1.2: Installing System Requirements

 This section walks through how to install and configure the prerequisites (System Requirements) for this project.

-#### 2.a Node
+#### 1.2.a [Node][node]

 [Node][node] is the engine that supports the application.
 This project uses [node] v19.0.0.
 Your machine will most
-likely already have a system installation of [node], but even if it does not - that is okay.
-We will not be using a
+likely already have a system installation of [node], but even if it does not - that is okay, we will not be using the
-system installation of [node] but will rather isolate the version of [node] to this repository, using [nvm].
+system installation of [node] but will rather isolate the version of [node] being used for this project to this
+repository using [nvm].

-**Important**: Do not use a system installation of [node].
+**Important**: _Do not use a system installation of [node].
 It will complicate your development environment.
-Instead, see
+Instead,
-the next section for details about usage of [nvm].
+see the next section for details about usage of [nvm]._

-##### 2.a.i Installing [nvm]
+##### 1.2.a.i Installing [nvm]

-It is recommended that you use [nvm] to manage [node] versions as it relates to this project.
-It will allow you to
+It is strongly recommended that you use [nvm] to manage the version(s) of [node] that are being used for this project,
-isolate the version of [node] being used for this project to the project directory, avoiding conflicts with global or
+rather than system installations.
+It will allow you to more easily isolate the version of [node] being used for this
-system installations of [node].
+project to the project directory, avoiding conflicts with global or system installations of [node].

 Instructions for installing [nvm] can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating), but are
 also mentioned below for purposes of completeness: